 A traffic stop west of Carlow resulted in two men facing various charges.
-Officers from Huron County Ontario Provincial Police stopped the vehicle, determined that one of the men was being sought already and took both men into custody after finding marijuana in the vehicle.
+Officers from Huron County Ontario Provincial Police stopped the vehicle, determined that one of the men was being sought already and took both men into custody after finding marijuana

 The officers stopped a silver Dodge Ram pickup truck on Blyth Road after 11 p.m.
 During the stop, officers talked with the two men in the vehicle.
 Once the police officers found out that one of the men was suspected of criminal harassment, they took him into custody.
 They then searched the vehicle and allegedly located what appeared to be marijuana, methamphetamine and cocaine in a backpack that was located inside the truck.